Kaviyamadeshvaran/edutechpro/README.md

 - [Project Demo Video](#Project-Demo)
 ## Project Structure
 The project is organized into two main folders:
-- `frontend/` - Contains the front-end React code for the LMS application.
+- `frontend/` - Contains the front-end React code for the OLP application.
   - `src/assets/Images` - Stores images used in the frontend.
   - `src/components/admin` - Contains components for admin functionalities.
   - `src/components/common` - Contains common components like login, dashboard, and navbar.
   - `src/components/user/student` - Contains components for student-specific views.
   - `src/components/user/teacher` - Contains components for teacher-specific views.

-- `backend/` - Contains the back-end Node.js and Express code for the LMS.
+- `backend/` - Contains the back-end Node.js and Express code for the OLP.
   - `config/` - Database configuration.
   - `controllers/` - Contains controllers for admin and user operations.
   - `middlewares/` - Authentication middleware.